Sadiya

 Sadiya is a town in Tinsukia district, Assam, in India.
-It was the capital of the Chutia Kingdom but after the downfall of the kingdom, Prasengmung Borgohain was appointed as the Sadiya-khowa-Gohain of the Ahom kingdom.
+It was the capital of the Chutia Kingdom but after the downfall of the kingdom, the Ahoms administered it through the Sadiyakhowa Gohain.
 Extensive remains of buildings and fortifications built during the Chutia rule near Sadiya point to the importance of the region in the past.
-Historically Sadiya referred to the Chutiya kingdom which included at times the districts of Lakhimpur, Dhemaji and Tinsukia.
-It is claimed to be the center of development of the eastern Assamese dialects, the inscription here are written in a Tai script.
+Historically Sadiya or Sadhaya referred to the Chutia kingdom, Sadhayapura (preasent-day Sadiya) being its capital.
+It is claimed to be the center of development of the eastern Assamese dialects.
 Its stands on a grassy plain, almost surrounded by forested Himalayan mountains, on the right bank of Lohit River which is locally (but erroneously) considered the main stream of the Brahmaputra River.
-The deepest point of the Brahmaputra River is located near this village.
+The deepest point of the Brahmaputra River is located near this region.
 It is famous for a flower named satphul (the word means "blessing" or a "desert flower"), which is much like Jasmine.

-There are three possible routes from Sadiya to Tibet.
-The first route is through the valley of Dihang or Tsang Po.
-The second one through the Dibang valley and the third route through the Lohit valley which leads to Zayul province, the extreme south-eastern province of Tibet.
-It acted as a trade route which passed through the Shan state of Mongkawng and then finally reaches to Yunnan.
+Sadiya's position at the eastern end of the Brahmaputra Valley made it an important centre of long-distance trade linking the Assamese plains with Tibet, Upper Burma and Yunnan.
+Routes led northward through the Dihang, Dibang and Lohit valleys and southeastward through Hukawng and the Shan state of Mongkawng; nineteenth-century accounts describe its market as exchanging textiles, salt and other plains goods for gold, silver, ivory, musk, amber, daos and products associated with Tibet, Burma and China.